wy123123/getting-and-cleaning-data/README.md

 7.find mean by sunject and activity using the filtered data

+8.Renames the variables

-8.output data as UIC tidyData.txt
+9.output data as UIC tidyData.txt